SPDK's event/application framework (

 spdk_top is a useful tool to observe the behavior of schedulers in different scenarios and workloads.

 static scheduler is the default scheduler and does no dynamic scheduling.
-Lightweight threads are distributed round-robin among reactors, respecting their requested cpu_mask, and then they are never moved.
+Lightweight threads are distributed round-robin among reactors, respecting their requested cpu_mask, only at application startup, and then they are never moved.
 This is equivalent to the previous behavior of the SPDK event/application framework.

 When a reactor has no scheduled

 spdk_threads it is switched into interrupt mode and stops actively polling.
 After enough threads become active, the reactor is switched back into poll mode and threads are assigned to it again.

 The main core can contain active threads only when their execution time does not exceed the sum of all idle threads.
 When no active threads are present on the main core, the frequency of that CPU core will decrease as the load decreases.
 All CPU cores corresponding to the other reactors remain at maximum frequency.

 The dynamic scheduler is currently the only one that allows manual setting of its parameters.